department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/contact-information/bad-address-indicator/research/findings-summary.md

 Next Steps
 ==========

-- Discern technical feasiblity of recommendations
+- Discern technical feasibility of recommendations
 - Evaluate recommendations with product team
 - Work with Danielle Thierry to determine direction for content-related changes

 Further Research Needed
 =======================

-Because our recruitment goals for AT users was not met during these seesions, we will aim to further emphasize hearing from these participants in our following UAT sessions.
+Because our recruitment goals for AT users were not met during these sessions, we will aim to further emphasize hearing from these participants in our following UAT sessions.

 Appendix
 ========